Boris Johnson is facing two hellish weeks. Critics fear his weak leadership could seriously harm the UK - KION546

 The impact of Christmas gatherings will be unclear for a few weeks, unlike Johnson’s other big headache: Brexit.

-The fact that negotiations have gone on so late means that even in the event of if a deal is reached in the coming days, businesses have next to no time to implement new measures if they are to carry on trading with the EU.
+The fact that negotiations have gone on so late means that even if a deal is reached in the coming days, businesses have next to no time to implement new measures if they are to carry on trading with the EU.
 And the secretive nature of the negotiations has meant that traders have been driving towards a metaphorical cliff edge with their headlights off.

 “It’s very hard to predict what is going to happen on the ground and that is what companies are most worried about.
 You can have something on paper in a deal but the situation on the ground could be very different from country-to-country,” says Allie Rennison, head of EU and trade policy at the Institute of Directors.
 “We needed plans in place so that whatever happens, there was a good period of time for business to understand whatever had been agreed, but there are now impossible time constraints on that,” she adds.